watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ![](../images/lab8-2.png)

-The output displays details of active internet connections across six columns:
+The first list in the output displays details of active internet connections across six columns:
 - Proto: Protocol of the connection (e.g., TCP, UDP).
 - Recv-Q: Number of bytes received and waiting in the queue to be processed.
 - Send-Q: Number of bytes waiting in the queue to be sent.